American-School-of-the-Hague/psd2l-plugin/README.md

 ## Automated Exports from PSL to BrightSpace

-After templates are created or updated, they need to be scheduled to run using the *Scheduled Systems Templates* interface in the *Data Export Manager* screens. **Note:** PowerSchool users can only schedule templates that they have created.
+After templates are created, they need to be scheduled to run using the *Scheduled Systems Templates* interface in the *Data Export Manager* screens. **Note:** PowerSchool users can only schedule templates that they have created.
 It is not possible to see other users templates.

 To schedule a template: